For Business Owners Stuck in Their Own Heads

 I’m a business mentor, consultant and facilitator, based in the North West of England.
 I’ve been self-employed since 2017 and bring 15 years of experience across HR, recruitment, strategy, analysis and executive support in both corporate and SME environments.

-That breadth means I can see the bigger picture as well as the detail.
-I connect dots, spot patterns and help you work out what actually matters right now.
+I focus on the bigger picture as well as the detail, connecting the dots, spotting patterns and helping you work out what actually matters right now.

-Alongside client work, I co-host the Exploring Inclusive Tourism podcast and co-founded the Creative Business Club.
+Alongside client work, I co-host the Exploring Inclusive Tourism podcast.

 “Louisa’s creativity knows no bounds.
 She has an innate ability to think outside the box, constantly challenging conventional thinking and exploring new perspectives.
 Her approach to brainstorming is refreshing and inspiring, as she effortlessly combines her vast knowledge with a natural curiosity that fuels her imaginative thinking.”